Application

 Conditions to apply for the 1st year of our master’s program (M1)

-• having obtained or being in the process of validating a Licence or a Bachelor’s degree (science related 3 or 4 years)
+• Having obtained, or being in the process of validating, a Licence or a Bachelor’s degree (related to science and lasting 3 or 4 years)

 • being a physiotherapist or a 4th year student in a physiotherapist school